 Here is the frustrating part about SFDC customizable campaign influence: The models don’t “just work.”
 Meaning, if I created a First Touch model, Salesforce doesn’t automatically calculate campaign attribution using that model.
 You’d have to work with your SFDC developer to populate data into that model using process builder, triggers, and/or workflow.

 Not great.
 Even the simplest methods for handling attribution are a bit clunky and don’t account for a variety of likely scenarios.
 There are a lot of ways that you might need or want to attribute your marketing efforts, and Salesforce’s capabilities are limited.
 But, it can still help you churn out some basic attribution, which is always better than no attribution.

-Stay tuned for my next post in this series, in which I’ll take you through Marketo’s attribution models.
+In my next post, I take you through Marketo’s attribution models.
 Spoiler alert: Things are about to get a whole lot easier!

 Meet Jamie Kirmess